HartsyAI/SwarmUI-MagicPromptExtension/README.md

 ## Configuration
 ----------------

-The MagicPrompt Extension can be used with ay LLM model that is supported by Ollama.
+The MagicPrompt Extension can be used with any LLM model that is supported by Ollama.
 Currently only Ollama is supported:

 1. Open the extension folder in your SwarmUI instance and open the `setup.json` file.
 2. replace the `LlmEndpoint` with the your LLM API server IP.
 For most people you should change this to `http://localhost:11434`.
 If you want, replace the `Instructions` with your own.